Adrikinart/EyeNavGS_Software/README.md

   git clone https://github.com/symmru/SIBR_Gaussian_VRV.git
   ```
 1. Follow the [Install requirements](#install-requirements) and make sure they are in the PATH
+2. Download and unzip the dataset from "https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/datasets/pretrained/models.zip"
-2. Open Cmake-gui, select the repo root as a source directory, `build/` as the build directory.
+3. Open Cmake-gui, select the repo root as a source directory, `build/` as the build directory.
 Configure, select the Visual Studio C++ Win64 compiler
-3. Select the projects you want to generate among the BUILD elements in the list (you can group Cmake flags by categories to access those faster).
+4. Select the projects you want to generate among the BUILD elements in the list (you can group Cmake flags by categories to access those faster).
 Generate

 ## How to compile
 1. Open the generated Visual Studio solution (`build/sibr_projects.sln`), find `core/sibr_openxr` in Solution Explorer, change its properties to ensure the C++ standard is set to C++20 or higher